The Accelerated BSN (ABSN) program is designed specifically for individuals that have

 already completed a Bachelor's degree, but want to pursue a career in nursing.

 Cohorts begin annually, each Fall (August) and graduate the following year during the month of December.
 Class schedules vary each semester but typically include classes two days per week and clinical one to two days per week.
 Many of the clinical rotations are held in Buncombe County and the surrounding areas, but on occasion travel to more distant sites may be required to provide the optimal clinical experience.
+Because clinical sites are throughout the Asheville area, personal transportation is required.
 Upon completion of the program of study, students will be eligible to sit for the National Council of State Boards of Nursing Licensure Examination for Registered Nurses (NCLEX-RN).

 Please explore the informational videos below to find out more about the Western Carolina University Accelerated BSN Program

 Applications to Western Carolina University are now open for a Fall 2023 semester start date.
 See the attached ABSN Applicant Checklist for guidance on the application process.

 WCU School of Nursing uses a two-step application process.
 Applicants must apply to both WCU and to the ABSN program.
 Admission to both is required to start the program.
 Additional information for applicants will be posted Fall 2022 with updated link for NursingCAS.

 The WCU application and all official academic transcripts must be submitted by January 6, 2023.
 The NursingCAS application is due January 16, 2023.
 Please note that if you apply to WCU near the end of 2022 or just before January 6, you will not receive a decision from WCU about your acceptance to the University before the January 16 NursingCAS deadline.
 Information about scheduling interviews and eligibility will be communicated in early February 2023.
 Interviews will take place during the month of February with final decisions expected to be made in March.